fuse-open/sublime-plugin/README.md

 =================
 * Code completion
 * Goto definition
-* Build and run from sublime
+* Preview your app from sublime
 * Build result
-* Build log and Debug lo

 See [changelog](CHANGELOG.md) for recent feature details.